spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/product/product-operations/index.html.md

 - Ability to partner with and align with stakeholders across the business such as marketing, Support, Sales and Customer Success
 - Experience in companies that employ modern product management & software development techniques
 - Ability to make decisions based on combined qualitiative and quantitative data
-- Excellent verbal and written communication skills
+- Exceptional verbal and written communication skills
 - Exceptional organizational skills and ability to manage competing priorities
 - You are living wherever you want and are excited about the [all remote](https://about.gitlab.com/company/culture/all-remote/) lifestyle
 - You share our [values](/handbook/values/), and work in accordance with those values